My Whole30 Meal Plan, Week 1

 Snack – sliced turkey and peppers

-Dinner – ultimate paleo chili over salad
+Dinner – my favorite paleo chili over salad

 In case you are wondering why I have SO MUCH FOOD at my meals, there are two reasons…